StarConKW/starconkw.github.io/_pages/policies.md

 ## No Alcohol Policy

 StarCon is an **alcohol-free** event.
 This means that we will not be serving alcohol during the conference, and do not allow its consumption in our event spaces.

+## Social Rules

+We love the Recurse Center's four [social rules](https://www.recurse.com/manual#sub-sec-social-rules) and encourage our attendees to follow them.